JannieI/canvas-workstation-V3/src/app/roadmap.md

     Dashboard:
     ----------
+    - DS and filters defined and in use -> is this in the Tree view?
+    - new Thumbnail images !
+    - can the business Glossary be read from the Clients data?
+    - Need to explain the Datasource, Dashboard, Tab, Widget link better, maybe use Excel as an analogy.
+    - Embedding may be more complicated than meets the eye looking at the tech stack and permissioning.
+Consider how to obtain filters in their system, produce graph and pass this back to them (web components ?)
+    - Premade Dashboards and also Widgets
     - Have DOWN arrow to go the second page on same tab ??!!!
     - Legend and tooltips - drag field here
     - Import Vega spec automatically